 After navigating to my downloads folder, I can see that that texture image is sitting there and waiting for me.
-By the way, if you don't want to go through the process of finding the perfect image right now on Google Images, this image that I'm using is available for you in the downloads for this class, so I'm going to go ahead and open this image with Photoshop Elements.
-Then I'm going to drag it onto my scrapbook page.
-Using the Move tool, hold down the Shift key and click and drag the image onto the scrapbook page.
-The image should have landed at the very top of the layers panel on your scrapbook page.
-Now we'll want to resize the image so that it fits just inside the boundaries of the page.
-To do that, press Ctrl T, Cmd T on a Mac, to get the Transform Options.

-If you can't see the Bounding Box handles, open the Tool Options and click and drag to the left on either the width or the height until the image fits, just inside the boundaries of that page, and then click the check mark to commit and then I'll close the Tool Options.
-The next step is to turn the image black and white and to add more contrast, I'll do that with a black and white adjustment in the Menu Bar.
-Choose Enhance > Convert to black and white.
-This black and white dialogue box can look a little scary, but the key is to select one of the styles and then adjust.
+By the way, if you don't want to go through the process of finding the perfect image right now on google images, this image that I'm using is available for you in the downloads for this class.
+So I'm going to go ahead and open this image with Adobe Photoshop.
+Then with the Move Tool and holding down the Shift key, I'm going to click and drag that image onto my scrapbook page.
+When I let go of the Shift key, it will land right in the center.
+The next step is to adjust the size of this image so that it fits on my scrapbook page.
+To do that, press Ctrl T, Cmd T on a Mac to get the Transform Options.
+If you can't see the bounding box handles, that's okay you can click and drag on either the width or the height, the icon in the Tool Options, and if I drag to the left, that image will resize and I want the boundaries of that image to be just inside the boundaries of my scrapbook page.
+Then I'll click the check mark to commit.
+The next step is to turn the image black and white and to add more contrast.
+I'll do that with a black and white adjustment in the Menu Bar, choose Image > Adjustment > Black and white.
+This black and white dialogue box can be a little bit scary, but the key to it sometimes lies in the presets.
 Remember, the purpose of this step was to turn this image black and white and create more contrast.
 So I'm going to try the presets and see if I can come up with something a little better.
 One thing that you need to watch out for with these filters is to make sure that the image doesn't blow out.